KooiInc/StringInterpolator/README.md

 values to replace it/them with (
 `[imported interpolator]("Some string {token1}, {token2}", {token1: "one"}, token2: "two"})`)).

-The module also exports the `interpolateClear` function.
+The module also exports the `interpolateClear` function and the factory function itself named `interpolateFactory`.
-`interpolateClear` Replaces missing replacement values (e.g. `{token1: null}`) with a an empty string and the factory function itself named `interpolateFactory`.
+`interpolateClear` Replaces missing replacement values (e.g. `{token1: null}`) with a an empty string.

 Besides these two functions, on initialization `String.prototype` is extended with two `Symbol`s:
 `Symbol.for("interpolate")` and `Symbol.for("interpolate$")`, the latter being the method that